jenssegers/laravel-oauth/README.md

     $oauth = OAuth::consumer('facebook', URL::to('url'), array('email', 'publish_actions'));

+Once you have the service object, you can use it to interact with the service's API.
 For more information check out [PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib).

 Example
 -------